apache/groovy/src/examples/osgi/readme.txt

 IMPORTANT: You must edit build.properties before building the example.
 There are three properties that must be set in build.properties: groovy.bin.dir - The example requires you specify the location of your
-                   groovy-all jar.
-This is hwo the build finds groovyc. groovy.version - The example requires you specify the version of your groovy-all jar.
+                   groovy jar.
+This is how the build finds groovyc. groovy.version - The example requires you specify the version of your groovy jar.
 This is so that the jar files can be built correctly. osgi.jar - The example requires you specify the location of the OSGi jar.
                    This is required to compile the code.